FlorinAndrei/ringworld/README.md

 The star rendered in these images has the same diameter as our Sun, which is close to the star described in the book.

 The [ringworld.pov](/ringworld.pov) file shows the Ringworld seen from the orbit of Mars, just a little higher than the ecliptic plane.
+Open the image in a new tab to see it in full resolution.

 ![Ringworld](/ringworld.png)